 GE Energy Smart Lightbulbs

-If you aren’t ready to take the smart home leap, you can increase energy efficiency and minimize power bills with these five-year fluorescent bulbs (Amazon).
-A pack of eight costs under $15, but unfortunately these don’t work with dimmers, and the five-year lifespan may be a bit optimistic.
+If you aren’t ready to take the smart home leap, you can increase energy efficiency and minimize power bills with these 13-year LED bulbs.
+A pack of eight costs a little under $20 and compared to an incandescent bulb, can save up to $84 on energy costs over the life of the bulb.

 It’s smart to purchase a lockbox to hold important documents and other valuables.
 Make sure you choose one that is both water and fireproof.
 Depending on what you need to keep safe, you can find a box or safe starting at around $20 to safeguard crucial documents like birth certificates, banking records, and other sensitive information.